Agnes Keith, Countess of Moray: Most powerful woman in Scotland

 Queen Mary was deposed by the Confederate Lords at the battle of Carberry Hill, while Moray was still in France.
 Mary was taken in custody to Lochleven Castle.
 At this time, Agnes was acting as "commissioner and procurator" for her husband's business and legal affairs.

-Although the Lords would not forward Moray's letters to Mary, Agnes stayed with the Queen and her mother-in-law at Lochleven in July 1567.
+At first, the Lords would not forward Moray's letters to Mary.
+Agnes stayed with the Queen and her mother-in-law at Lochleven in July 1567.
 The English ambassador in Edinburgh Nicholas Throckmorton heard there was "grete sorowe betwixt the Queen and her at theyre meeting and much gretter at theyre departing."
 Throckmorton had heard that Mary was pregnant and this may have prompted Agnes' visit.

 Soon after on 24 July 1567, Mary abdicated.
 The Earl of Moray was proclaimed Regent of Scotland for the infant King James VI on 22 August 1567.
+When Moray came back to Edinburgh, they hosted a dinner on 14 August 1567 for the English ambassador, and Agnes was attended by Jean Kennedy, the wife of Lord Robert.

+Moray was proclaimed Regent of Scotland on 22 August 1567.
 While her husband held the regency, Agnes, Countess of Moray was the most powerful woman in Scotland.
 She was a very intelligent and intimidating politician, and many people were afraid of incurring her wrath.
 In May 1568, before the Battle of Langside, she coldly informed her frightened cousin, George Gordon, 5th Earl of Huntly, "ye haf mad me angary".
 Huntly had indicated that he would support Mary rather than Regent Moray.